dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/first-steps/vue.md

 Besides `vue` and `vuera`, you may also install, `@dnb/eufemia`, `react` and `react-dom`.

 **NB:** Make sure You add `vuera` to Your Package dependencies.
-Even if You not use it directly in Your Application.
+Even if you not use it directly in Your Application.

 ```json
 "dependencies": {